 July retail sales are expected to jump led by higher gasoline prices which were up approximately 3-4% during the month.
 After a negative reading in June, the expectation is for a 0.6% jump this time around.

-For those invested in retail stocks such as Canada Goose (TSX:GOOS) and Aritzia (TSX:ATZ), pay close attention to the clothing and clothing accessories stores reading.
+For those who bought Canadian stocks such as Canada Goose (TSX:GOOS) and Aritzia (TSX:ATZ), pay close attention to the clothing and clothing accessories stores reading.
 Last month, sales jumped 4.2 percent month over month and 2.1% over June of 2018.
 These were among the highest in retail.
 Another strong reading can send these stocks higher.

 Overall, this news in the oil and gas sector has the potential to send stocks into oversold territory.